Richard L. Stevens: Division Engineer

 Stevens became the 30th Commander and Division Engineer for the Pacific Ocean Division of the United States Army Corps of Engineers on June 30, 2011.
 He became the Deputy Chief of Engineers and Deputy Commanding General of the United States Army Corps of Engineers on September 2, 2014.

 As the Division Engineer, Stevens was responsible for a mission that includes engineering design, construction and real estate management for the Army in Hawaii, Army and Air Force in Alaska, and for all Department of Defense agencies in Japan, the Republic of Korea, and Kwajalein Atoll, Marshall Islands.
 Pacific Ocean Division administers the Corps’ federal water resource development program and waters and wetlands regulatory programs in Alaska, Hawaii, American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
 The Division program includes the $10 billion multi-year Korea Transformation Program and the $9 billion multi-year Japan Defense Program Realignment Initiative.
 Pacific Ocean Division also supports U.S. Pacific Command and U.S. Army Pacific's Theater Security Cooperation strategies, Humanitarian Assistance Program, and Civil Military Emergency Preparedness with projects throughout the Asia Pacific region.

 Personal life

 Stevens is married to the former Terri Steckler, also from Vincennes, and they have three children; Matthew, Keller, and Aly.

-In politics, Stevens claimed that he was "politically independent in the military, describing himself as a fiscal conservative who is progressive on social and environmental issues."
+In politics, Stevens attempted to run as a Democrat against Larry Bucshon in 2018 but was blocked from standing.
+He claimed that he was "politically independent in the military, describing himself as a fiscal conservative who is progressive on social and environmental issues."